 Sculpt, Detail, & Paint: (9.5/10)

 Bandai spared no expense when it came to painting detail onto these toys.
 You will note there were no stickers in the box and that’s because every marking is already on the toy, generally painted very crisply.
 The sculpt looks like the toy flew straight off the screen.
 The weaknesses are very minor.
 There’s not a lot of detail in the cockpit and the cockpit itself is shrouded by a very golden canopy that doesn’t offer much transparency.
-The copilot figure is wearing a helmet though the more memorable scenes of two people in the cockpit generally involved a Walkure member not wearing a helmet… so it seems a little like they threw a helmet on the girls so they could use one mold for all of them.
-The intake turbine detail, like the renewal VF-25 toys before them, don’t have any painted detail making it look very plain.
+Hayate gets a nice helmet-less pilot figure in either of his releases.
+I wasn’t thrilled the copilot figures had helmets on since I remember seeing their faces most the time but it certainly makes sense economically.
+The intake turbine detail, like the renewal VF-25 toys before them, lacks paint and looks very plain.
 Landing gear enthusiasts will likely emit audible groans the first time they expose them.
 The rear landing gear are an awful joke and the front landing gear seems pretty generic though it does have an articulated tow bar.
 There’s also a lot of different color sensors going around toward the front of the plane which is a bit garish.
-Those nitpicks aside, this toy is pretty amazing.

 This toy does include the design elements you’ve come to expect from high-end Macross collectables:

 2) Opening canopy

 3) Integrated landing gear with separate spinning rubber tires (front landing gear locks forward and includes articulated tow bar)

 4) Removable intake covers to expose turbine detail